where-to-eat

 A modern classic that bridges traditional tapas and contemporary cooking.

 The slow-cooked egg with mushrooms and truffle is famous citywide.
 Foie with Pedro Ximenez reduction melts on the tongue.
 Carrillada is perfectly braised.
-The space is stylish but unpretentious.
-Always packed because the food delivers.
-Book or arrive early.

 La Azotea

 The kitchen modernises Andalusian classics while respecting their essence.
 Salmorejo comes in shot glasses as an amuse-bouche.
 Iberian pork is sourced from quality producers.
-The atmosphere is contemporary and welcoming.
-Reliable choice when you want quality without hunting.

-Tapas bars in Triana
+Tapas Bars in Triana

 Casa Cuesta